HITS-AIN/GPCC.jl/README.md

 We can plot the data pertaining to the 2nd band as an example:

 ```
-using PyPlot # must be indepedently installed
+using PyPlot # must be indepedently installed, other plotting packages can be used instead
 figure()
 errorbar(tobs[2], yobs[2], yerr=σobs[2], fmt="o", label="2nd band")
 ```